KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 module option, it is added to the end of the global options.
 This allows you to specify common CMake options in the global section.

-If a valid generator is specified among the listed options it will override the value of [cmake-generator](#conf-cmake-generator).
-Invalid (unsupported) generators are ignored and will not be passed to CMake.
+If you specify a valid (supported) generator in `cmake-options`, it will override the value from [cmake-generator](#conf-cmake-generator) option.
+In case invalid (unsupported) generator was used, it will be ignored and will not be passed to cmake.

-If a valid toolchain file is specified among the listed options it will override the value of [cmake-toolchain](#conf-cmake-toolchain).
-Invalid toolchains are ignored and will not be passed to CMake.
+If you specify a valid toolchain file in `cmake-options`, it will override the value from [cmake-toolchain](#conf-cmake-toolchain) option.
+In case invalid toolchain was used, it will be ignored and not be passed to cmake.

 Since these options are passed directly to the CMake command line, they should be given as they would be typed into CMake.
 For example: